FlexHaufen/DrawIO_Electronics/README.md

 # DrawIO_Electronics
 - This is a simple library for electronics components.
 Because the included library is trash.
 - Symbols are drawn according to **IEC** norm.
-US symbols are trash.
-Look at the resistor symbol wtf is this.
+The US symbols are bullshit.
+Just look at a f**king resistor.
+But what did you expect from someone who still uses the imperial system.

 ## Preview
 ![Preview](res/preview.png)